 What is the message of the book of Hosea?

 Christians live simultaneously in two kingdoms.
-I am a citizen of the country in which I have a passport, but I am also a citizen of the Kingdom of God.
+I am a citizen of the country where I have a passport, but I am also a citizen of the Kingdom of God.
 So we cannot take the messages of Hosea and Amos and apply them to the country in which we live.

-The most essential thing we find out about Hosea almost immediately is that he was called by God to wed a lady named Gomer, who Scripture says was either a whore before they got hitched or would turn into a whore eventually later on (Hosea 1:2).
+The essential thing we find out about Hosea almost immediately is called by God to wed a lady named Gomer, who Scripture says was either a hustler before they got hitched or would turn into a woman like that eventually later on (Hosea 1:2).

 Sadly for Hosea, she would likewise go on in that calling and later leave Hosea out and out, becoming oppressed by one of her numerous darlings.
 Hosea would ultimately, in any case, repurchase her as his lady of the hour, mirroring the reclaiming idea of God’s affection for Israel, His lady of the hour, who He would likewise attempt to repurchase (Hosea 3).

 “The beginning of the word of the Lord by Hosea.
 And the Lord said to Hosea, Go, take unto thee a wife of tramp and children of it: for the land hath committed great sins, departing from the Lord.”

 Read also: Simeon.
 The Tenth Tribe Of Israel

 Hosea is a prophet whose short book is in the Old Testament Bible.
 God advised Hosea to accomplish something odd and hard to wed a hustler.
 Hosea then, at that point, married Gomer the hustler, and she took off and kept on undermining herself ordinarily.
 Each time, Hosea would bring Gomer back since he adored her.